tlh45342/alpaca-pull/README.md

 ## For alpaca_trade_api version V1.3.0
 This is a work in progress.
 I am having trouble returning more than 100 items for a bar for a day.
-Even if I request more items by setting a value, it ignores me and gives me additonal data outside the days time frame reference.
+Even if I request more items by setting a value, it ignores me and gives me additonal data outside the time frame reference. (?)
 I am making a loose assumption that this is not a fault of the Alpaca Python Module but is an artifact of the Alpca server.
 I am not casting shade, I am just saying this is where my assumption is at this point.